ginnyintifa/GPDall/README.md

 ```

-And add genome coordinates to the protein unis in the following way:
+And add genome coordinates to the protein units in the following way:

 ```{r}